quarto-dev/quarto-nvim/README.md

 ## Usage

-The setup function creates a user command
+Use the command

 ```vim
 QuartoPreview
 ```

-You can also access it from lua, e.g. to create a keybinding:
+or access the function from lua, e.g. to create a keybinding:

 ```lua
 local quarto = require'quarto'